rus0000/jsinheritance/README.md

 * Built-in porperties, some times, are not listed and shortened to `<built-ins>`

 ## TL;DR
-My post is all about these diagrams.
+This post is all about these diagrams.

 <a href="https://raw.githubusercontent.com/rus0000/jsinheritance/master/images/Function-Object.png" target="_blank"><img src="./images/Function-Object.png" width="233" height="154" alt="Function - Object relationship" title="Function - Object relationship"></a>
 <a href="https://raw.githubusercontent.com/rus0000/jsinheritance/master/images/foo.png" target="_blank"><img src="./images/foo.png" width="233" height="154" alt="Function in JavaScript" title="Function in JavaScript"></a>